CrowdWare/shift/webservice/README.md

-# Create an maintain a websercice
+# Create and maintain a websercice using uswgi

 This guide is for internal usage only.
 If you want to run your own webservice then you have to alter some paths.